khulnasoft/FastNode/README.md

   <a href="https://github.com/khulnasoft/fastnode/releases">Changelog</a>
 </p>

 Instantly turn your Python functions into production-ready microservices.
 Deploy and access your services via HTTP API or interactive UI.
 Seamlessly export your services into portable, shareable, and executable files or Docker images.
-Fastnode builds on open standards - OpenAPI,  JSON Schema, and Python type hints - and is powered by FastAPI, Streamlit, and Pydantic.
+Fastnode builds on open standards - OpenAPI,  JSON Schema, and Python type hints - and is powered by ReadyAPI, Streamlit, and Pydantic.
 It cuts out all the pain for productizing and sharing your Python code - or anything you can wrap into a single Python function.

 <sup>Alpha Version: Only suggested for experimental usage.</sup>